NeonGeckoCom/neon-docs/docs/skill_development/introduction/your-first-skill.md

 - What will Neon speak in response?
 - What data will you need to deliver the Skill?
 - Will you need any additional packages or dependencies?

+Making a flowchart of events may help you visualize and plan.
+This could be as simple as drawing one on a sheet of paper.
+There are also many tools for it available online, some of them are free & some even integrate with your coding.
+Here is an article that compares several free flowchart tools: [https://www.softwaretestinghelp.com/flowchart-software/](https://www.softwaretestinghelp.com/flowchart-software/) which you may find a helpful place to start.

 Once you've given these some thought, you can get started.